maxijonson/gpt-turbo/packages/web/README.md

 ## Usage

-As of right now, the web app is not hosted anywhere.
-You can run it locally by following the instructions below.
-You can also serve it yourself.
+You can view an example of the deployed web app [here](https://gpt-turbo-web.chintristan.io/), or you can run it locally by following the instructions below and serve it yourself.
 The web app has been built so that it can be served by anyone as a static website.

 *Run these in this package directory*